 Virginia is for lovers.
 Lovers of history, lovers of the arts, lovers of opportunity and lovers of education.
 Online colleges in Virginia know that non-traditional situations can make learning a challenge, but that the leadership and dedication of Virginia are more than sufficient to achieve.
 As the first colony in the country and the mother of presidents, Virginia has a long history of overcoming obstacles and producing leaders.

-Online education in Virginia is some of the best in the country, with a host of awards and recognition to back up their claims.
+Education in Virginia is some of the best in the country, with a host of awards and recognition to back up their claims.
 And in the spirit of the state, they are only getting better and better.
-To help you choose the right school for you we have put together a list of the 21 best online colleges in Virginia.
-Every school on the list provides online students with exceptional experiences and education and was selected based on its quality, cost and student satisfaction.
+To help you choose the right school for you we have put together a list of the best colleges in Virginia.
+Every school on the list provides students with exceptional experiences and education and was selected based on its quality, cost and student satisfaction.
 Whatever your circumstance, a college in Virginia has a program waiting for you.

 - Acceptance Rate: 80%